 - Belgium is bordered by four countries: to the north by the Netherlands, to the south and west by France and to the east by Germany and the Grand Duchy of Luxembourg.
 In some places the borders are extremely complicated, for example, the Belgian town of Baarle-Hertog is so intertwined with the Dutch town of Baarle-Nassau that some buildings and homes are divided between the two countries.

-- Belgium is the fifth smallest country in the European Union (EU): with Belgium covering a total area of 30,528 square kilometres, only Malta, Luxembourg, Cyprus and Slovenia are smaller.
-It has three main geographical regions: the coastal plain in the northwest which consists mainly of sand dunes and polders (low-lying land enclosed by dikes); a central plateau with fertile valleys, moors and heathland; and the forested hills, caves and small gorges of the Ardennes uplands.
+- Belgium is the fifth smallest country in the European Union (EU): with Belgium covering a total area of 30,528 square kilometers, only Malta, Luxembourg, Cyprus, and Slovenia are smaller.
+It has three main geographical regions: the coastal plain in the northwest which consists mainly of sand dunes and polders (low-lying land enclosed by dikes); a central plateau with fertile valleys, moors, and heathland; and the forested hills, caves, and small gorges of the Ardennes uplands.

-- Belgians are civic-minded: in the last election, 89 percent of registered voters turned out to vote — one of the highest out of all the 34 OECD countries and considerably higher than the 68 percent average.
+- Belgians are civic-minded: in the last election, 89% of registered voters turned out to vote — one of the highest out of all the 34 OECD countries and considerably higher than the 68% average.
 The country has one of the oldest compulsory voting systems in the world.

 - Pay equality in Belgium is also around 50% better than the EU average: in 2012, the average female employee earned 8.6% less than the average male employee, which is a smaller gap than the EU average (16.4%).
 Although, the number of women in management positions was lower than the EU average – only 11% of supervisory board members were women (compared to an EU average of 14%).